2010 Green Bay Packers season: Week 14

 Green Bay lost to Detroit for the first time in 11 games against the Lions.
 Also, at the end of the 1st half, Aaron Rodgers suffered a concussion and wouldn't play the next week.

 Week 15

+This was the Packers first road loss to New England since 1985.
+This would be the team's last loss for 364 days, covering 19 games.

 Week 16

 In week 16, the Green Bay Packers dominated the New York Giants, winning 45–17 in Lambeau Field.

 Week 17

 The Packers finished the 2010 regular season vs. the Chicago Bears at Lambeau Field.
 Going into the final Sunday of the season, the Packers needed a win or a New York Giants and a Tampa Bay Buccaneers loss to clinch the sixth and final NFC wild-card seed.
 The Bears, on the other hand, had the NFC North Division title and the number 2 NFC seed wrapped up, though they played their starters for the contest.
 Tampa defeated the New Orleans Saints in their 1 o'clock contest before the Packers game, so the Packers had to come out of the game with a win.

 During the first quarter, the Packers and Bears offenses exchanged possession with no scoring.
 The Bears forced a turnover with 5:58 left in the 1st when Donald Driver was stripped of the ball after an 8-yard reception and the fumble was recovered by the Bears.

 In the second quarter, the Bears put their first and only points on the board for the day when Robbie Gould successfully converted a 30-yard field goal with 4:35 left in the half.
 The scoring drive was highlighted with two 20+ yard passes by Jay Cutler to WR Rashied Davis and RB Matt Forte to get them into field goal range.
 The teams entered into halftime of the defensive contest with the Bears holding onto a slim 3–0 lead.

 After the half, the Bears started the quarter with the ball.
 After moving the ball into Packers territory, the Bears chose to go for it on a fourth and two at the Packers 40.
 Jay Cutler failed to complete a short pass to Rashied Davis and the Packers took over on downs.
 On the Packers' first play of the second half, Rodgers threw a deep pass intended for Greg Jennings but the pass was intercepted by CB Charles Tillman and returned to the Packers 15-yard line.
 The interception was challenged, but upheld.
 After a holding penalty and a couple of short gains by the Bears, Jay Cutler was intercepted on 3rd down in the endzone by Packers safety Charlie Peprah for a touchback.